SEMP Authentication and Authorization

 Role-Based Access Control

 SEMP supports role-based access control.
-When executing commands against an event broker, the SEMP user will be authenticated as an event broker management user (equivalent to a Solace CLI user) and receive the access level and scope assigned to that management user.
+When executing SEMP requests against an event broker, the SEMP user will be authenticated as an event broker management user (equivalent to a Solace CLI user) and receive the access level and scope assigned to that management user.
 The following is a brief summary of role-based access control on event brokers.
 For more details refer to Management & Shell Users, which provides full details of the rules and how they work together to provide access control.

 • Global